promicsw/flow-expressions/Docs/FexElementsRef.md

 <a id="id-onfail"></a>
 ### `Fail Action: OnFail(Action<Ctx> failAction)`

-Perform a Fail Action if the last OP, Rep or OneOf failed:
+Perform a Fail Action if the last Op (or derivative), Rep or OneOf failed:

 - Typically used for error reporting.
 - Valid only after an Op, Rep or OneOf, else it is ignored.